MegaBitmap/NPSL/README.md

 1. Open Disk Management and select a drive to store PS2 game ISOs.

-2. Shrink or delete a partition so that there is enough unallocated space to store games.
+2. Shrink or delete a partition so that there is enough unassigned free space to store games.
 WARNING Please back up any important files before deleting a partition.

 3. Use Rufus to flash a Gparted live ISO onto a flash drive.